SheldonWangRJT/Algorithms-LeetCode-In-Swift/README.md

    Algorithms.threeSum([-1,0,1,2,-1,-4])

-This repository will be updated quit often, so please stay tune.
+This repository will be updated quite often, so please stay tune.
 Currently it contains:
 1. Two Sum   		                                      Easy
 12. Integer to Roman   			                	         	Medium
 13. Roman to Integer   			                	          Easy